 Unfortunately, as you’ve no doubt, read or heard several accounts of bison attacks.
-It’s due to peepers encroaching on their territory.
+It’s due to peepers encroaching on bison territory.

-Despite regulations (National Park Service and State Parks), bison charges are more prevalent over other animals, including bears, within their region.
+Despite regulations by the National Park Service and State Parks, bison charges are more prevalent over other animals, including bears, within their region.
 To say the least, bison attacks are completely preventable.